Tips to help you on your way to getting published

 The submission guidelines for your chosen publisher/agent request a query letter, an overview/synopsis, a chapter outline (i.e., a summary of the entire story, start to finish), and the first three chapters of your book.
 You've gathered everything and are now ready to submit, right?
 Not quite!

-It's a good idea to stop and take the time to format your manuscript and query package so both are as clear and readable as possible.
+It's a good idea to stop and take the time to format your book and query package so both are as clear and readable as possible.
 Editors have tired eyes and often shuffle disorganized submissions to the bottom of the pile.

 Submission formatting guidelines